dmparrishphd/cleaneR-code-CORW/Files/Tree/1/0/pseudoWYSIWYG.md

 <!--    ----    ----    ----    ----    ----    ----    ---- -->

-- <span       />If you want others to be able to depend on your &zwj;           gems, make---and keep---a promise never to alter &zwj;           those gems.
+- <span       />If you want others to be able to depend on your &zwj;           REDACTED, make---and keep---a promise never to alter &zwj;           those REDACTED.
 Diamonds are forever.
 Immutability &zwj;           changes everything [<a href ="#ICE">ICE</a>].

 <!--    ----    ----    ----    ----    ----    ----    ---- -->